marcusgaitan16-rice/EEG-Seizure-Classification-Project-/README.md

 Dominant Frequency ranges by class represent clear highlights and struggles when analyzing the performance of the ML through the confusion matrix.
 Non-Seizure Tumor Area and Healthy Area had the most mistakes when classifying those two specifically due to similar data and features.
 When looking at Dominant Freq.
 Range Tumor/Healthy area are almost identical especially with the same mean frequency.
 * Dominant Freq.
 Range, Mean Freq. and FFT Data all show similarity in data and thus overlap when classyfing Tumor/Healthy

 Seizure signals tend to have different frequency characteristics compared to the Non-Seizure classifications and this is shown through the 98% recall from the ML with classifying seizures.
+Furthermore, in accordance with theta dominant bands shown in the plotted FFT data, the mean dominant frequency for seizures are 6.01 Hz which further solidifies seizure theta dominant activity.

 ## Bandpass Filter